esubshaik/Mobile-Nutrition-App-with-Deep-Learning-Based-Food-Recognition/README.md

 - **Report Generation:** Generates customized reports to provide users with detailed insights into their dietary patterns.
 - **Goal Setting and Tracking:** Enables users to set and monitor dietary goals based on individual physical characteristics and activity levels.
 - **Allergen Alerts:** Alerts users of potential allergens in food items based on their recorded health issues.

-## 🔧 Technologies Used

-- **Node.js:** Backend development.
-- **React Native Expo:** Frontend development.
-- **Python Flask API:** Hosting NLP and DL models.
-- **Database:** MongoDB.
-- **Cloud Services:** Microsoft Azure, etc.

-## 📆 Project Status

-The project has been successfully developed, and our team has worked diligently to bring it to fruition.
-We greatly appreciate your support and contributions towards further improvements!

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## 👏 Thank You!